QCBSRworkshops/QCBSRworkshops.github.io/content/english/schedule.md

 **Please register at least 24 hours before the session to avoid problems with registration and sending the Zoom link.**

-**Registration for the Fall 2023 session is not yet open.
-Please come back in early September to register.**

 ### Workshops in French